ellisztamas/bs_seq_with_typing_errors/README.md

 - `01_data` gives raw reads and fasta files to align to.
 - `02_library` contains functions and scripts taking arguments, that are subsequently applied to data
 - `03_processing` contains scripts to prepare genomes for mapping, aligning reads to those genomes, and calculating methylation across the genome.
+Note that most of this is done on the `scratch-cbe` partition of CLIP.
 - `04_analysis` runs the analyses and prepares figures for the manuscript
 - `05_manuscript` contains Latex files to compile the manuscript